LeOS-GSI/LeOSContacts/README.md

   - Moving contacts from the standard Android database to the app (and removing them from the standard database so they are no longer visible to other apps)
   - Editing existing contacts from the standard Android database
   - Creating new contacts in the standard Android database
-  - Moving contacts from Private Contacts back the the standard Android contact database
+  - Moving contacts from LeOS Contacts back the the standard Android contact database
 - Support of Imports/Exports in vcf format
 - Support of additional features of a contact app
   - Profile images